raffled/vis_ex/Knitr/assign2.md

 ## Individual Effort

-1. Implement your own Least Squares classify
+1. Implement your own Least Squares classifier
     a.
 Apply it to the $sin(x)$ regression example below.
     b.
 Apply it to the simulated classification example.
 2. Implement your own k-NN function
     a.
 Apply it to the $sin(x)$ regression example below.
     b.
 Apply it to the simulated classification example.

 <!-- Each of the code chunks can be left empty, students can fill in -->
 <!-- their solutions in the document -->